Self-Improvement for Remote Workers: Balancing Productivity and Personal Well-being

 1. Establish a Routine

 Creating a daily routine helps establish structure and sets clear boundaries between work and personal life.
-Set specific work hours and designate breaks for relaxation and self-care activities.
-Stick to this routine as much as possible to maintain a sense of normalcy and consistency.
+Set specific work hours and designate breaks for relaxation and self‑care activities.
+A physical planner can be a helpful tool for mapping out your day.

 Reading more: